alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 # Deploying Nvidia DPU-operator in Suse/Rancher cluster.

 > [!NOTE]
-> Work in progress.
+> Proof of concept.
 Don't use as a reference.
 >

 ## Use case